Alpheus (deity)

 Alpheus or Alpheios (/ælˈfiːəs/; Ἀλφειός, meaning "whitish"), was in Greek mythology a river (the modern Alfeios River) and river god.

 Family

-Like most river gods, he was a son of the Titans Oceanus and his sister-wife Tethys.
+Like most river gods, Alpheus was a son of the Titans Oceanus and his sister-wife Tethys.
 Telegone, daughter of Pharis, bore his son, the king Orsilochus.
 Through him, Alpheus was the grandfather of Diocles, and great-grandfather of a pair of soldiers, Crethon and Orsilochus, who were slain by Aeneas during the Trojan War.
 The river god was also called the father of Melantheia who became the mother of Eirene by Poseidon.
 In later accounts, Alpheus (Alphionis) was the father of Phoenissa, possible mother of Endymion by Zeus.